fphilipe/premailer-rails/README.md

 [![Code Climate](https://codeclimate.com/github/fphilipe/premailer-rails.png)](https://codeclimate.com/github/fphilipe/premailer-rails)
 [![Coverage Status](https://coveralls.io/repos/fphilipe/premailer-rails/badge.png?branch=master)](https://coveralls.io/r/fphilipe/premailer-rails)

 This gem is a no config solution for the wonderful [Premailer gem](https://github.com/alexdunae/premailer) to be used with Rails.
 It uses interceptors which were introduced in Rails 3 and tweaks all mails which are `deliver`ed and adds a plain text part to them and inlines all CSS rules into the HTML part.

-By default it inlines all the CSS files that are linked to in the HTML:
+By default it inlines all inline `<style>` declarations and all the CSS files that are linked to in the HTML:

 ```html
 <link type='text/css' ... />